 Unique gifts for new parents

-You live far away from the new parents but still want to send them a congrats.
-Skip the flowers and go for greenery that will last a long time.
+If you live far away from the new parents but still want to send them a congrats, skip the flowers and go for greenery that will last a long time.
 While it seems almost inconsiderate to get them another something they have to take care of, succulents are low-maintenance and can withstand a little bit of neglect.
 It comes in an elephant, rhino or giraffe planter — or a pack of three.

 Yes, they’ll probably be living on coffee, but afternoon tea can help them de-stress.
 This electric tea kettle boils water in a flash, doesn’t require turning on the stove and is equipped with an automatic shut-off (so if they forget about it because of a diaper blow-out, no problem).
 Don’t forget to gift them some great tea, too.